lindakinning/daily-briefing-agent/starter/FINISH-ON-YOUR-OWN.md

 Before creating any task:

 1. Load ALL open tasks from your todo app
-2. Skip if normalized title matches
+2. Skip if normalized title matches (lowercase, strip punctuation, compare)
-3. Skip if fuzzy match (shared keywords)
+3. Skip if fuzzy match — Python's built-in `difflib.SequenceMatcher(None, a, b).ratio()` above ~0.75 is a reasonable starting threshold for "probably the same task"

-See `daily-brief-agent/src/daily_brief/reminder_dedupe.py` for a full implementation.

 ---